On the equations defining some Hilbert schemes: Introduction

-defined as a composition of a natural map into $\Gr(2,6)$ followed by the Pl\"ucker embedding (for details, see Section 1.1).
-On the other hand, the Hilbert scheme $\Hilb^4(\A^3)$ of $4$ points on affine $3$-space has a distinguished affine open subset $\Hilb^4(\A^3)_\np$ of non-planar clusters, which has a natural affine embedding
+defined as a composition of a natural map into $\Gr(2,6)$ followed by the Pl\"ucker embedding (for details, see Section~\ref{sec:1.1}).
+On the other hand, the Hilbert scheme $\Hilb^4(\A^3)$ of $4$ points on affine $3$-space has a distinguished affine open subset $\Hilb^4(\A^3)_\np$ of non-planar clusters, which has an affine embedding

-whose image is the cone over the same Grassmannian (see Section 2.1).
-This latter Hilbert scheme has a natural closed subset, the space $\Hilb^4_0(\A^3)_\np$ of non-planar, punctual clusters, where punctual means that the scheme-theoretic support of the subscheme parametrized is at a single point (chosen to be the origin; see Section 2.2 for details).
+whose image is the cone over the same Grassmannian (see Section~\ref{sec:2.1}).
+This latter Hilbert scheme has a natural closed subset, the space $\Hilb^4_0(\A^3)_\np$ of non-planar, punctual clusters, where punctual means that the scheme-theoretic support of the subscheme parametrized is at a single point (chosen to be the origin; see Section~\ref{sec:2.2} for details).
 We thus obtain an affine embedding

 The connection between these Hilbert schemes goes back to Tikhomirov's \cite[Thm 3]{Tik}: the affine cone over $\Hilb^2 \P^2\subset\P^{14}$ is the singular locus of $\Hilb^4_0(\A^3)_\np$.